ey-wang/ey-wang.github.io/_pages/about.md

 Prior to joining the PhD program, I received my Bachelor's degree in psychology and neuroscience from the University of Toronto.

-Beyond the lab, I enjoy jewelry-making, cooking, playing tennis, and creating new records on the NYT crossword with friends!
+Beyond the lab, I enjoy jewelry-making, painting, cooking, playing tennis, and creating new records on the NYT crossword with friends!